dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

 The concept of virtual methods is very important in polymorphism and OOP.
-Take a look, that alghough object of type A, but method is called on type B, that means it's virtual.
+Take a look, that although object of type A, but method is called on type B, that means it's virtual.
 ```java
 public class App{
     public static void main(String[] args) {